 Our previous experiments did not consider data transfers between the submission and the execution site.
 In this section, we consider a data transfer and communication model in which data movement from the submission site is initiated simultaneously with the job migration and submission to the execution site.
-We extended our execution model to include the data transfer time as:
+We extended our execution model to include the data transfer time as where qwT is the queue waiting time on the site to which the job is migrated and executed (execution site), commT is the time for communication of data between the submission to the execution site, and execT is the execution time in the submission site.
+Our metascheduler used this response time to make its decision.

-$$responseTime = (max(commT, qwT) + execT)$$ (10)
+$$responseTime = (max(commT, qwT) + execT), \qquad (7)$$